TPO Roofing Licensed & Insured Contractors – Birmingham, AL Professional Roofers

 - Can operate up to 20 years

-- Can resist severe climate conditions, UV radiation, and high surface temperature levels
+- Can resist heavy climate conditions, UV radiation, and high surface temperature levels

 - Easy to apply and calls for little upkeep

-- Environmentally friendly – does not have dangerous or toxic ingredients and is 100% recyclable
+- Environmentally friendly – does not contain dangerous or toxic ingredients and is 100% recyclable

 - Excellent versatility to permit building movement